FrictionBand/frictionband.github.io/src/gigs/2024-12-13-groove-and-afrobeat-jam-session-at-cable-factory.md

 At Cable Factory Helsinki, Kaapelitehtaan Konttori

-Free Entry, accessible for all.
+Free Entry, accessible for all!
 Happy Hour 17:30-19:00 - beers 5€.
 Bring your own instrument to play or simply enjoy improvised music.